lenhoanglnh/SmartPoop/English/3-bias.md

 > A *nocebo* effect, asks Katia, what's that?

 > When a patient thinks that something horrible is going to happen to him, they often develop the symptoms they fear, explains Marc.
 Digestive symptoms, for example, are quite likely.
-Issa probably trusts SmartPoop so much that when SmartPoop told him it was very concerned about his condition, his condition became very concerning[^nocebo].
+Mr. Gueye probably trusts SmartPoop so much that when SmartPoop told him it was very concerned about his condition, his condition became very concerning[^nocebo].

 [^nocebo]: [**Video.** This Video Will Hurt.
 CGP Grey (2013).](https://www.youtube.com/watch?v=O2hO4_UEe-4)

 > But explain to me, asks Dr. Marta.
 Why was his case of false positive?
 Until now, whenever SmartPoop declared a case of "highly concerning" in our hospital, it always ended up in the intensive care unit, and then in death.
-That's why I panicked about Issa myself - which probably contributed to his *nocebo*.
+That's why I panicked about Mr. Gueye myself - which probably contributed to his *nocebo*.

 > We just rolled out the SmartToilets and SmartToilets Deluxe, says Katia.
 I think that the SmartToilets make quite reliable diagnostics.
 But the Deluxe version has even more advanced sensors, which have not been used as much as the basic SmartToilets.
 And that's why it's not quite as reliable.

 > I understand, thank you, says Dr. Marta.
-I'll let Issa know.
+I'll let Mr. Gueye know.
 Hopefully, it will help cure his *nocebo*.
 Can I ask you to manually correct his SmartPoop?

 > It's... done, says Katia, after entering some commands on her computer.